TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

-Fig. \hyperlink{fig4:sub}{4(a)} visualizes the forward diffusion process under different scaling factors $c$, with all signals converted back to the time domain for intuitive comparison.
-As $c$ increases, the rate of noise addition slows, preserving signal structure longer during diffusion.
-Fig. \hyperlink{fig4:sub}{4(b)} illustrates the corresponding SNR curves across timesteps.
+Fig.\autoref{fig3} visualizes the forward diffusion process under different scaling factors $c$, with all data converted back to the time domain for intuitive comparison.
+As $c$ increases, the rate of noise addition slows, preserving ECG structure longer during diffusion.
 We empirically find that the diffusion model yields the best performance when $c$ is set to 150.
 At this value, frequency-domain corruption remains milder than in the time-domain counterpart for timestep $t<35$, allowing the model to better learn the noise distribution.

 Additionally, we adopt the hierarchical uniform sampling approach proposed in \cite{bib40}, which enables the noise predictor to generalize across continuous noise levels.
 Specifically, we first construct the sequence $S=\{1,\sqrt{{{{\bar{\gamma }}}_{1}}},\dots,\sqrt{{{{\bar{\gamma }}}_{T}}}\}$, and then sample $\sqrt{{{{\bar{\alpha }}}_{t}}}\sim \text{Uniform}({{S}_{t-1}},{{S}_{t}})$, where $\bar{\alpha}_t$ corresponds to $\bar{l}_t$ in the original formulation.